 Establishing an Office

-It is relatively easy to locate office space in Zimbabwe.
-Nearly all firms have a headquarters office in Harare.
-With the growing informalization of the economy, Harare has a significant amount of unused office space in the city center, although for security reasons, companies are increasingly leasing office space in the suburbs.
-Despite the government’s stated intentions to improve the ease of doing business, registering a company takes significant time due to the relatively slow bureaucratic process (see the Investment Climate Statement below).
+It is relatively easy to find office space in Zimbabwe, with most firms maintaining headquarters in Harare.
+Due to the growing informalization of the economy, Harare has a significant amount of unused office space in the city center.
+For security reasons, companies increasingly prefer leasing office space in suburban areas.

 For the latest Investment Climate Statement (ICS) which includes information on investment and business environments in foreign economies pertinent to establishing and operating an office and to hiring employees, visit the U.S. Department of Department of State’s Investment Climate Statements website.